e-sensing/sitsbook/docs-local/08-machinelearning.md

 TempCNN applies one-dimensional convolutions on the input sequence to capture temporal dependencies, allowing the network to learn long-term dependencies in the input sequence.
 Each layer of the model captures temporal dependencies at a different scale.
 Due to its multi-scale approach, TempCNN can capture complex temporal patterns in the data and produce accurate predictions.

 The TempCNN architecture for satellite image time series classification is proposed by Pelletier et al. [@Pelletier2019].
-It has three 1D convolutional layers and a final softmax layer for classification (see Figure \@ref(fig:tcnn)).
+It has three 1D convolutional layers and a final softmax layer for classification (see Figure \@ref(fig:mltcnnfig)).
 The authors combine different methods to avoid overfitting and reduce the vanishing gradient effect, including dropout, regularization, and batch normalization.
 In the TempCNN reference paper [@Pelletier2019], the authors favourably compare their model with the Recurrent Neural Network proposed by Russwurm and Körner [@Russwurm2018].
-Figure \@ref(fig:tcnn) shows the architecture of the TempCNN model.
+Figure \@ref(fig:mltcnnfig) shows the architecture of the TempCNN model.

 <div class="figure" style="text-align: center">
 <img src="./images/tempcnn.png" alt="Structure of tempCNN architecture (Source: Pelletier et al. (2019).
 Reproduction under fair use doctrine). " width="100%" />
-<p class="caption">(\#fig:tcnn)Structure of tempCNN architecture (Source: Pelletier et al. (2019).
+<p class="caption">(\#fig:mltcnnfig)Structure of tempCNN architecture (Source: Pelletier et al. (2019).
 Reproduction under fair use doctrine). </p>
 </div>

 The function `sits_tempcnn()` implements the model.
 The first parameter is the `optimizer` used in the backpropagation phase for gradient descent.
 The default is `adamw` which is considered as a stable and reliable optimization function.
 The parameter `cnn_layers` controls the number of 1D-CNN layers and the size of the filters applied at each layer; the default values are three CNNs with 128 units.
 The parameter `cnn_kernels` indicates the size of the convolution kernels; the default is kernels of size 7.
 Activation for all 1D-CNN layers uses the "relu" function.
 The dropout rates for each 1D-CNN layer are controlled individually by the parameter `cnn_dropout_rates`.
 The `validation_split` controls the size of the test set relative to the full dataset.
 We recommend setting aside at least 20% of the samples for validation.